- Parking Rules & Regulations

 b.
 Campus parking privileges denied

 c.
-Illegal parking including unauthorized use of handicapped space or reserved space
+Illegal parking including unauthorized use of handicapped space, reserved space, or service space

 d.
 Three or more outstanding parking or traffic tickets